 Word of the day: epeiric.
 That term describes shallow, salty seas covering part of a continental shelf.
 Examples include the Sundance, Zechstein and Turgai Seas – all excellently named, but alas all dried up.
 Epeiric seas still around today include the Hudson Bay and the Persian Gulf.
 And the North Sea, of which we shall now speak.

 Conspicuously absent are the scientists’ credentials.
-The logistics of building a 450 mile long dyke connecting Norfolk (England) to Jutland (Denmark), rising 90 feet above the sea level, seem too daunting for this age, let alone for the 1930s.
-A similar dyke at the North Sea’s south end, barely 150 miles long, would only leave Antwerp and London with direct sea access, depriving the whole of the Netherlands and much of Germany and Denmark of a coastline – which can’t but have ticked them off.
+The logistics of building a 450-mile-long dyke connecting Norfolk (England) to Jutland (Denmark), rising 90 feet above the sea level, seem daunting enough for our own age, let alone for the 1930s.
+A similar dyke at the North Sea’s south end, barely 150 miles long, would only leave Antwerp and London with direct sea access, depriving the whole of the Netherlands and much of Germany and Denmark of a coastline.

 The only element on this map that has become reality, is a fixed link between England and France, although it is a tunnel rather than the bridge imagined on this map.
 No direct train, then, between London, Berlin, Moscow and the Far East via Harwich (with its abandoned naval base) and passing in between Rotter- and Amsterdam.
 An inset map at the lower right shows how the map of northwestern Europe might look like, should the North Sea be reclaimed according to this scheme.

 Many thanks to Flit for sending me this link to this page at the Modern Mechanix blog. (‘Yesterday’s Tomorrow Today’).
 And now, just for the fun of it (you never know when it might come in handy), some North Sea trivia:

 Got a strange map?
 Let me know at [email protected].